dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Finally, you ate 1 apple, so you would remain with 10 apples.
 ```

-It's actually impressive that this simple prompt is effective at this task.
+It's impressive that this simple prompt is effective at this task.
 This is particularly useful where you don't have too many examples to use in the prompt.

 ---